 What is a pixel?

-A pixel, or px in web development is an absolute unit.
+in web development is an absolute unit.
 If you set elements to 16 pixels, every one of those elements will be exactly the same.

 The size of a display will be set in pixels.
 For example, a common laptop screen size could be 1366 x 768 pixels, meaning that 1366 pixels would fit the width of this screen.
 You can probably already guess the limitations of this unit.
-Create a header for example of 1400px wide and it wouldn’t fit on this common laptop, causing the need for the user to scroll horizontally to view the header completely.
+Create a header

 Don't mistake a CSS pixel for a display pixel.
 Some screens have a higher pixel density, like Apple's retina displays.
 1 pixel in CSS could be 2 or maybe 4 screen pixels, so it will still look the same as on a display with a normal pixel density, only a bit smoother.
 The explanation is actually a bit more complicated, you can read more about it in the W3C specs.